altruios/namshubettulpa/public/namshubettulpa/chapters/redeye.md

 ~She heard a loud clattering from below~
 'Okay, that is just great.
 why is it slipping like that?'
-~Which echoed in her left ear, but she was sure that was down at this point~ 'Or maybe that way is up?'
+~Which echoed in her right ear, but she was sure that was down at this point~ 'Or maybe that way is up?'
 ~She was lost - they were generally heading up~
 *The navigator got up, and helped her to her feet - inspecting her for any damage*